 While our award-winning athletic and performing arts programs provide students with indelible and often life-changing experiences, community service, clubs and activities, and a wide array of leadership opportunities are also hallmarks of a GSB education.
-Class activities, social events, visiting speakers, spirit competitions, and student deportment are just a few more ways in which the Office of Student Life contributes to the daily life of the school.
+Class activities, social events, visiting speakers, spirit competitions, and student deportment are just a few ways in which the Office of Student Life contributes to the daily life of the school.

 We offer a wide array of community service opportunities on and off campus throughout the academic year.
 The Office of Student Life coordinates student-driven activities, which help to serve local institutions and community organizations.
-Specific activities involving Habitat for Humanity, New Jersey Blood Services, New Jersey Food Bank, Interfaith Food Pantry, Samaritan Homeless Interim Program, and many others.
+Specific activities involve Habitat for Humanity, New Jersey Blood Services, New Jersey Food Bank, Interfaith Food Pantry, Samaritan Homeless Interim Program, and many others.
 These opportunities help students develop their generosity of spirit while having a positive impact on those in need.
 Although community service is not required at GSB, student participation is extremely high and the program fosters the school's mission and core values: courage, integrity, respect, compassion, and excellence.

 Grade Level Deans

 One grade-level dean is assigned to each grade and has formal responsibility for student supervision.
 They are essential “point persons” for contact with parents and students in their grade.
 Responsibilities include, but are not limited, to:

 - Monitor and address issues of student behavior

 - Organize and implement grade-specific activities and events